 - In a mixer, mix the chili, pineapple, oregano and garlic.

-- Pour the mixture into the bag.
+- Then, pour the mixture into the bag.

 - Pour in the beer.

-- Pout in the olive oil.
+- Pour in the olive oil.
 Why not just mix it all with the olive oil from the very beginning, you ask?
 Because mixed olive oil gives a bitter taste.
 Try for yourself, mix some olive oil by itself and then try it.

 - When 8 hours have past, take the meat slices out.
 Be careful, they fall apart easily.
 Now heat up a pan on very high, and fry the meat in some oil.
 We’re talking seconds, just to give the meat a nice crust all flavorsome and good.
 If you leave them to fry for long, they’ll lose all the nice interior we spent so much time making.

-While the meat is cooking, prepare the “pressgurka” pickles:
+While the meat is cooking, prepare the “pressgurka” pickles

 - A cucumber